1963 Vintage Fender Reverb Unit 6G15 – NOT A REISSUE!

 The very first spring reverbs were introduced by Hammond for their organs in the 1950s.
 Reverberation made its debut at Fender using a spring unit bought from Hammond in 1961.
 Built-in spring reverb first came to the Fender amplifier with the Vibroverb in 1963 and eventually to the rest of the amp line.

-The Fender Reverb Unit (6G15) outboard tube, spring reverb-equipped effects unit was originally introduced in 1961.
+The Fender Reverb Unit (6G15) outboard tube, spring reverb-equipped effects unit were originally introduced in 1961.
 Fender discontinued these in 1966 and replaced them with a solid-state model, the FR1000 (which are less desireable).
 The Fender tube reverb was reintroduced in 1976 with a silver control panel (“Silverface”).
 It was discontinued in 1978, making these a bit rare and hard to find.
 All the vintage Fender Reverb Units are quite collectable.

 Vintage Info and Specs